 The junction between the road from Romford to Brentwood (Shepherds Hill to the west and Warley Road eastwards), and the road from Upminster (Hall Lane and Nags Head Lane) was known as the Four Want Way – and until around the late 1960s Hall Lane formerly ran north east to form a cross roads with Nags Head Lane, rather than the current staggered junction.

 The area at the junction south of Warley Road and east of Hall Lane was formerly two copyhold farms, part of Upminster Hall Manor.
 The northernmost farm was historically called Stretmans, but later called Beacon Farm, and comprised about 12 acres.
-A two acre pasture on the corner was formerly part of Poddies, the main part of which was a seven acre holding to the south.
-Poddies was a copyhold property owned by Ezekiel Murrell in 1775 and was bought by William Manning of Greathouse Farm in 1817, and on his death in 1855 passed to his son Edward Stevens Manning.
+Part of Beacon Farm, a two acre pasture on the corner, was originally named Lorkins in the 17th century and was part of Poddies Farm for many years.
+The main part of Poddies was a seven acre copyhold property bought by Ezekiel Murrell in 1774.
+It was purchased in 1817 by William Manning of Greathouse Farm for £500, and after his death in June 1855 it was sold by his executors to his son Edward Stevens Manning (1830-1902).
 Beacon Farm, which was also a copyhold property, had been bought by William Pinchon around 1814 for his daughter Anna, and it passed to her descendants before E S Manning acquired it in 1895.
-On Manning’s death in 1902 both farms were enfranchised by his trustee (& relative) James David Pinchon, and then sold.
+On Manning’s death in 1902 his trustee (& relative) James David Pinchon, enfranchised both farms and then sold them.

 The long-term tenant at Poddies from the 1890s until his death in 1945, was Robert Gurton, variously described as a higgler, poultry dealer, or smallholder.
 Gurton had numerous run-ins with the law and in 1906 when he was fined for allowing two ponies, kept on the Common, to stray it was reported that there were 13 similar convictions.